 Download the copy here.

-3. Encouraging Aboriginal Cultural Identity at Home and in Child Care
+3. Encouraging Indigenous Cultural Identity at Home and in Child Care

 ᑲᔪᖏᖅᓱᐃᓂᖅ ᓄᓇᖃᖅᑳᖅᓯᒪᔪᑦ ᐃᓕᖅᑯᓯᖓᓂᒃ ᑕᑯᒃᓴᐅᑎᑦᓯᒋᐊᖅ ᐊᖏᕐᕋᖏᓐᓂ ᐊᒻᒪ ᐸᐃᕆᓂᒃᑯᑦ

-Here are a few ideas for how child care practitioners and families can, together and separately, encourage strong cultural identity in Aboriginal children, whether they are participating in an Aboriginal or mainstream child care program.
+Here are a few ideas for how child care practitioners and families can, together and separately, encourage strong cultural identity in Indigenous children, whether they are participating in an Indigenous or mainstream child care program.
 Download the copy here.

 ᐅᑯᐊ ᑕᕝᕙ ᐊᑖᓃᑦᑐᑦ ᐃᑲᔪᕈᑕᐅᔪᓐᓇᕐᑐᑦ ᐃᓕᓴᐃᕙᑦᑐᓄᑦ ᐊᒻᒪ ᐃᓚᒌᓄᑦ, ᑲᑐᑎᓗᑎᒃ ᐅᕝᕙᓘᓐᓃᑦ ᐃᓄᑑᔾᔨᓂᒃᑯᑦ, ᓴᖅᑭᔮᕐᑎᑦᓯᔪᒃᓴᐅᓂᕐᒧᑦ ᓄᓇᖃᖅᑳᖅᓯᒪᔪᑦ ᓱᕈᓯᖏᓐᓄᑦ ᐃᓕᖅᑯᓯᖓᑕ ᒥᒃᓵᓄᑦ, ᐊᑐᕋᓗᔪᑦ ᓄᓇᖃᖅᑳᖅᓯᒪᔪᑦ ᐅᕝᕙᓘᓐᓂᑦ ᐊᓯᖏᓐᓂᒃ ᑕᒪᒃᑯᓄᖓ ᓱᕈᓯᕐᓄᑦ ᐃᑲᔪᕈᑎᒃᓴᓄᑦ.